-A globally $2^{\rm nd}$ order Runge-Kutta scheme with linear spatial reconstruction is used to evolve the equations in time.
-Slope limiter in curvilinear coordinates are obtained using the procedure of \cite{Mig2014} to prevent loss of accuracy near to the coordinate origin.
+The MHD equations~(\ref{eq:rho})--(\ref{eq:e}) together with~(\ref{eq:fn}) are solved in 2D axisymmetric cylindrical coordinates $(R,z)$ using the PLUTO code with adaptive mesh refinement \cite{Mig-PLUTO2012}.
+The computational domain is defined by the rectangular box $R\in[0, R_{\rm end}]$, $z\in[0,z_{\rm end}]$, where $R_{\rm end} = 125\,{\rm AU}$ while $z_{\rm end} = 2000 \,{\rm AU}$.
+We employ 5 levels of refinement starting from a base grid of $128\times 2048$ zones, yielding an equivalent resolution of $4096\times65536$.
+A globally second-order Runge-Kutta scheme with linear spatial reconstruction is used to evolve the equations in time.
+Slope limiters in curvilinear coordinates are obtained using the procedure of \cite{Mig2014} to prevent loss of accuracy near the coordinate origin.
 The van Leer limiter is applied to primitive flow quantities.
 The equations are solved in conservative form by evaluating inter-zone numerical fluxes resulting from the (approximate) solution of Riemann problems at zone interfaces.
-For the present work, we employ the Harten Lax van Leer (HLL) Reimann solver.
-The diverge-free condition of magnetic field is enforced using hyperbolic divergence cleaning as described in \cite{MigTze2010, Mig-PLUTO2012}.

-We employ a combination of static mesh refinement, close to the central object, as well as dynamic mesh refinement as the outflow propagates outwards.
-More specifically, the region within $20\, {\rm AU}$ is always covered with $4$ refinement levels with one additional level (level $5$) in the innermost region ($\lesssim 8\, {\rm AU}$).
-Outside of this region but close to the disk boundary ($R > 20\,{\rm AU}$, $z < 5\,{\rm AU}$), the refinement is also static but only 3 levels are used.
-Everywhere else the grid is refined dynamically using the second-derivative of pressure (although no more than 3 levels are permitted).

-We point out that high resolution is essential close to the central object in order to properly resolve the photionization process which takes place on a much smaller scale when compared to the overall size of the domain.
+For the present work, we employ the Harten-Lax-van Leer (HLL) Riemann solver.
+The divergence-free condition of the magnetic field is enforced using hyperbolic divergence cleaning as described in \cite{MigTze2010, Mig-PLUTO2012}.
+We employ a combination of static mesh refinement close to the central object, as well as dynamic mesh refinement as the outflow propagates outwards.
+More specifically, the region within $20\,{\rm AU}$ is always covered with 4 refinement levels, with one additional level (level 5) in the innermost region ($\lesssim 8\,{\rm AU}$).
+Outside of this region but close to the disk boundary ($R > 20\,{\rm AU}$, $z < 5\,{\rm AU}$), the refinement is also static but uses only 3 levels.
+Everywhere else the grid is refined dynamically using the second derivative of pressure (although no more than 3 levels are permitted).
+We point out that high resolution is essential close to the central object in order to properly resolve the photoionization process, which takes place on a much smaller scale compared to the overall size of the domain.

-\subsubsection{Evaluation of the Heating Term}
+\subsubsection{Evaluation of the heating Term}